 The last four months have been full.
 As much as life seems static at times, if I actually think about landing in Toronto four months ago, I can't really begin to explain all the things I've done between now and then.
 So let's take a moment to reflect on some of the little tidbits of knowledge I've stocked up on this summer.

 1) Sometimes a failure is just a delayed success.

 This one comes courtesy of my driving test(s).
-So this story requires a little bit of backtracking; I have always been shitty at taking driving tests.
+I have always been shitty at taking driving tests.
 Always.
-My first driving test involved tears and sweating and profuse apologies for not being able to parallel park.
+My first driving test involved tears and sweating and many apologies for not being able to parallel park.
 I obviously failed that test.
 I would go on to fail my next test on a technicality before getting my learner's permit on the third try.
 Out of fear of repeating my previous mishap, I delayed getting my full license all of last summer - despite my dad (my harshest critic) saying I had become a very good driver.

 So, as I wanted to get my license before the 5-year Ontario deadline expired (I would have had to start all over again) I attempted to get my license last Christmas but was turned away due to a broken taillight.

 This summer, was my summer.
 Even though the thought of driving tests still caused a rumbling in my stomach, I was on a time crunch and was not fucking around.
 I practiced and prepped and drove the area where my road test was supposed to happen and I felt ready.
 But (as you can probably expect), I failed that road test as well.
 I called my dad in tears and he told me "What the fuck, don't cry, just take it again" (which was very much expected of my dad if you've ever met him).

 So, a little over two weeks later I was back on the road with slightly calmer hands.
 I had already failed once, it couldn't get a whole lot worse.
 Thankfully, (third time's the charm) I passed and got my full license.